centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-antivirus-kaspersky-snmp.md

 (--hostname='10.0.0.1'  --snmp-version='2c' --snmp-community='mysnmpcommunity').

 This command triggers a WARNING alarm in the following case:

-* The number of successful remote installation is lower than 100 (--warning-progress='100:')
+* The number of successful remote installations is lower than 100 (--warning-progress='100:')

 * The number of failed remote installations is greater then 0 (--warning-failed='0')

 * The number of hosts with expiring licence is greater then 0 (--warning-expiring='0')

 * The number of hosts with expired licence is greater then 0 (--warning-expired='0')

 A CRITICAL alarm is however triggered if the number of successful remote